moneroexamples/onion-monero-blockchain-explorer/README.md

  - can prove that you send Monero to someone,
  - detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
  - showing number of amount output indices,
- - support Monero testnet network,
+ - support Monero testnet and stagnet networks,
  - tx checker and pusher for online pushing of transactions,
  - estimate possible spendings based on address and viewkey,
- - can provide total amount of all miner fees.
+ - can provide total amount of all miner fees,
- - decoding encrypted payment id.
+ - decoding encrypted payment id,
  - decoding outputs and proving txs sent to sub-address.